convox/docs/docs/reference/rack-parameters/EnableS3Versioning.md

 When set to `Suspended`, S3 stops creating new versions but preserves any existing versions that were created while versioning was enabled.

-Note that once versioning has been enabled on a bucket, it cannot be fully disabled -- it can only be suspended.
+Note that once versioning has been enabled on a bucket, it cannot be fully disabled; it can only be suspended.
 Existing object versions will remain until explicitly deleted.

 ```bash
 $ convox rack params set EnableS3Versioning=Enabled